A construction company has been fined £150,000 with costs after a worker fractured his spine while demolishing a farm building.

 The construction company pleaded guilty to breaching Regulation 4(1)(a) and Regulation 4 (1)(c) of the Work at Height Regulations which require every employer to ensure that work at height is properly planned and "carried out in a manner which is so far as is reasonably practicable safe,"

 The Regulation also includes a requirement for the selection of work equipment for work at height and outlines what considerations must be taken into account during the selection process.
-For example, the selection process could have identified our Board-Walk walkway system as suitable for providing a safe working position for the removal of the roof sheets.
+For example, the selection process could have identified our Roof Walk walkway system as suitable for providing a safe working position for the removal of the roof sheets.

 Commenting after the hearing, the HSE Inspector said: "Suitable and sufficient measures should have been in place through the use of alternative access equipment.
 This would have negated the need for the employee to be on the roof of the building, therefore eliminating the risk of a fall from height through the roof sheets.”